 9. Energy Savings – Solar utilizes lower powered items such as LED / CFL lamps, lower powered electronics, etc. that do not use as much power as standard electric systems.
-Also, LEDs are powered from 12 VDC initially and require AC adapters to power with standard electric.
+Also, LEDs are powered from 12 VDC initially and require AC adapters to power with standard electricity.
 By using DC power for LEDs, they are able to operate more efficiently by providing more light and less heat.

 10. No Trenching – Got a parking lot that needs lighting but the cement has already been poured?
 Need to put in a camera that is across the road from power lines?
 That’s fine with solar since each system stands alone and can be mounted anywhere (see No. 3).
 Oh, and did we mention the cost savings since you don't have to tear up that existing hardscape and then repair it (see No. 6)?

-11. Battery Backup – Most solar systems today utilize a battery backup that allows for three plus days storage of the power needed to keep the system running (the best systems offer a minimum of five nights autonomy).
-That way, if the sun goes out, you will still have power for a couple days.
+11. Battery Backup – Most solar systems today utilize a battery backup that allows for three-plus days storage of the power needed to keep the system running (the best systems offer a minimum of five nights autonomy).
+That way, if the sun goes out, you will still have power for a couple of days.
 Let’s just hope the sun comes back on soon, but then again, see No. 2.

 13. Tax Credits / Grants – Who would’ve guessed, but the government wants you to be green.
-They are providing tax credits and grants to help with the purchase of solar, any renewable energy for that matter.
+They are providing tax credits and grants to help with the purchase of solar, and renewable energy for that matter.
 So if Uncle Sam wants you to use solar it’s a good idea.
 Just be aware, the Federal Tax Credit does expire and is currently set to expire at the end of this year, so you need to hurry to take advantage of it.